xeladu/broken-link-checker/README.md

 # Examples
 ![image](https://user-images.githubusercontent.com/97696030/216459592-4ead468e-302d-4220-9e3c-6695f3d433fc.png)

-# Known issues
+# Limitations
-- Some links reject an HTTP HEAD request
+- Some websites try to prevent requests from anything than a browser
-- Sometimes websites respond with error codes like 403 (forbidden), 503 (temporarily unavailable), or 504 (gateway timeout) while a browser access works
+- A broken doesn't necessarily mean that the website is down.
+When in doubt, double-check with a browser